C++ Core Guidelines: Naming and Layout Rules

 What's next?

 DONE!
-After more than one hundred posts to the C++ core guidelines, I have two good news for you.
+After over one hundred posts on the C++ core guidelines, I have two good pieces of news for you.

-First, I write a book about the C++ core guidelines, in which I try my best to make a readable and concise story out of this highly valuable content.
-My idea is it, to base my story on C++17 and these rules of the C++ core guidelines, which are essential to write modern C++.
-Of course, modern C++ means, in particular, to write type-safe, bounds safe, and lifetime safe C++ code.
-So, stay tuned, I start in the next few days and give you an update, if appropriate.
+First, I write a book about the C++ core guidelines, in which I try my best to make a readable and concise story out of this precious content.
+My idea is to base my story on C++17 and the C++ core guidelines rules, which are essential to writing modern C++.
+Of course, modern C++ means, in particular, writing type-safe, bounds safe, and lifetime safe C++ code.
+So, stay tuned; I will start in the next few days and give you an update if appropriate.

 Seminars